6/16 磐田戦 MATCH PREVIEW & INTERVIEW<br />

 After the match, from the Tokyo side of the goal, a chant of "My lover is Kiyomoto" could be heard to the tune of "My lover is Santa Claus".
 Although he said he didn't understand the lyrics, it was clear that the song was filled with love from the fans and supporters, and it was a testament to the outstanding presence of number 4 on both offense and defense in the away match against Tosu.

-Tokyo has played three official matches since the last league match, and lost to Sanfrecce Hiroshima with a total of 2-5 in the J.League YBC Levain Cup, and was eliminated in the playoff round.
-In the following Emperor's Cup All Japan Soccer Championship, they defeated Veertien Mie and advanced to the 3rd round.
-Although it was a disappointing result in the YBC Levain Cup, it was a great achievement to see new strength in these three matches.
+Tokyo has played 3 official matches since the last league match, and in the J League YBC Levain Cup, they were defeated by Sanfrecce Hiroshima with a total score of 2-5 over two matches, resulting in their elimination in the playoff round.
+In the following Emperor's Cup All Japan Soccer Championship, they defeated Veertien Mie and advanced to the 3rd Round.
+Although the YBC Levain Cup ended in disappointment, the emergence of new strength in these 3 matches is a significant gain.

 This week's matchday program is here

-[Interview with Peter Cklamovski]
+[Interview with Peter CKLAMOVSKI]

 Q, The players have returned from the activities of the Japan national team.
 How is their condition?